Moken: Way of life

-During the dry north-east monsoon season (when the sea is relatively calm), the Moken live on their boats called kabang, which serve not just as transportation, but also as a kitchen, bedroom, and living area.
-Previously the Moken used a Kabang koman, "a dug-out boat equipped with a salacca gunwale [where] Salacca is a light wood with a long stem".
+During the dry north-east monsoon season (when the sea is relatively calm), the Moken used to live on their boats called kabang, which served not just as transportation, but also as a kitchen, bedroom, and living area.
+The last kabang of the Surin Islands was built in 2006 and an initiative to revive the tradition started in 2018.
+Previously the Moken used a kabang koman, "a dug-out boat equipped with a salacca gunwale [where] Salacca is a light wood with a long stem".
 To construct the boat, the different pieces are fitted into each other with the natural resources the Moken can find on land.
 The boat's usage was discontinued more than 40 years ago as the salt water eroded the wood within three to sixth months, therefore new techniques were devised to create more robust boats.
-The kabang last longer and one anthropologist, Jacques Ivanoff, suggests that the boat with its bifurcated bow and stern represent the human body.
+The kabang lasts longer and one anthropologist, Jacques Ivanoff, suggests that the boat with its bifurcated bow and stern represent the human body.
 In monsoon season, which falls between the months of May and October, they set temporary camps on the mainland.
 During the monsoon season, they build additional boats and forage for food in the forest.

 Some of the Burmese Moken are still nomadic people who roam the sea most of their lives; however, much of their traditional life, which is built on the premise of life as outsiders, is under threat.